BrainWart/auth-musings/README.md

 # Tree based
 - nodes can choose what control tags propagate to child nodes.
 - parent nodes are groups
+- nodes closer to root have less data access but, more identity management control

 ```mermaid
 flowchart TD;